 Managed by Tourism Australia’s specialist unit, Business Events Australia, the Business Events Bid Fund Program (BFP) is designed to increase the conversion of bids for new international business events for Australia through the offer of financial support at the critical bidding stage.
 The BFP is designed to deliver conversion of new business in situations where Australia is bidding against international competitors for the right to host the business event.
 CLOSES 30 JUNE 2021

 OPENING SOON.
-Destination NSW offers support to events that have received the maximum funding permitted through the Regional Flagship Event Program or the Flagship Event Fund and can present a cohesive event strategy for future growth that includes the continued development of its tourism potential to drive overnight visitation to the event.
+Destination NSW offers support to events that have received the maximum funding permitted through the Regional Event Program can present a cohesive event strategy for future growth that includes the continued development of its tourism potential to drive overnight visitation to the event.
 This grant offers up to $50,000 (excl.
 GST) to support key strategic growth initiatives.

 OPENING SOON.
 Destination NSW offers seed funding to events to support their first and second years of activity.
 The fund offers one-off annual grants of up to $20,000 to support innovative events that demonstrate sound organisational planning, have a unique alignment with the character and culture of the local region and which can demonstrate a broad appeal likely to promote tourism and attract overnight visitation.

 OPENING SOON.
 Destination NSW offers funding to assist in the development of events that can demonstrate that they attract overnight visitation.
 The fund is open to events that have been running for more than two years and offers grants to specifically support marketing activities aimed at increasing visibility and attracting visitation to the event from outside its local area.